EMBRYOPSIDA Pirani & Prado

-Deciduous shrubs; inulin, ellagic acid +; vessel elements with simple perforation plates; nodes also 1:1; yellow acicular crystals common; leaves spiral or opposite, "small", (margins entire), stipules minute, petiolar or 0; (plant polygamo-monoecious); flowers often axillary, solitary; flowers (3-)4-5(-6)-merous, (nectary 0); A 4-many, opposite sepals or from 10 trunk bundles; tapetal cells polyploid; pollen microreticulate; G 1-5(-9), odd member adaxial, styluli short, stigma also decurrent; ovules (1-)2-many/carpel, pleurotropous, amphi- or campylotropous, outer integument ca 7 cells across, inner integument ca 4 cells across, parietal tissue 4-7(?<) cells across, (nucellar cap +); megaspore mother cells several; fruit a follicle; seed with fimbriate aril, endotegmen fibrous; n = 6.
+Deciduous shrubs; inulin, ellagic acid +; vessel elements with simple perforation plates; nodes also 1:1; yellow acicular crystals common; leaves spiral or opposite, "small", (margins entire), stipules minute, petiolar or 0; (plant polygamo-monoecious); flowers often axillary, solitary; flowers (3-)4-5(-6)-merous, (nectary 0); A 4-many, opposite sepals or from 10 trunk bundles; tapetal cells polyploid/several nucleate; pollen microreticulate; G 1-5(-9), odd member adaxial, styluli short, stigma also decurrent; ovules (1-)2-many/carpel, pleurotropous, amphi- or campylotropous, outer integument ca 7 cells across, inner integument ca 4 cells across, parietal tissue 4-7(?<) cells across, (nucellar cap 0); antipodal cells multiplicative, but ephemeral; fruit a follicle; seed with fimbriate aril; endotegmen fibrous; embryo curved; n = 6.

 Chemistry, Morphology, etc. Velascoa has a long hypanthial tube, but it apparently lacks a nectary.